-The delegation appointed by the Dáil that finally went to London consisted of Arthur Griffith (Minister for Foreign Affairs and chairman of the delegation); Michael Collins (Minister for Finance and deputy chairman of the delegation); Robert Barton (Minister for Economic Affairs); George Gavan Duffy and Éamonn Duggan, with Erskine Childers, Fionán Lynch, Diarmuid O’Hegarty and John Chartres providing secretarial assistance.
+The delegation appointed by the Dáil to travel to London consisted of Arthur Griffith (Minister for Foreign Affairs and chairman of the delegation); Michael Collins (Minister for Finance and deputy chairman of the delegation); Robert Barton (Minister for Economic Affairs); George Gavan Duffy and Éamonn Duggan, with Erskine Childers, Fionán Lynch, Diarmuid O’Hegarty, and John Chartres providing secretarial assistance.

-DeValera himself did not go and future historians would wonder if that was because he knew he would not be able to negotiate a 32 county Irish Republic.
+DeValera himself didn’t attend.
+Future historians wondered if he knew they wouldn’t be able to negotiate a 32 county Irish Republic.

 The terms of the Treaty

-During the debate, Lloyd George was most insistent that Ireland remains part of the Commonwealth and that, Dáil Éireann members must take the oath of allegiance to the British throne.
-After two months of wrangling, Lloyd George gave the ultimatum that a treaty is signed or that within 3 days it would be total war.
+During the debate, Lloyd George insistent Ireland remain part of the Commonwealth and Dáil Éireann members to take the oath of allegiance to the British throne.
+After a delay of 2 months, Lloyd George delivered the ultimatum, sign a treaty within 3 days or there would be war.

 The British were to retain 3 naval bases within the jurisdiction of the Free State, at Cobh, Lough Swilly, and at Berehaven.
 The Northern Ireland boundary would be determined by a commission. subsequently, this gave false hope to large tracts of Tyrone, Fermanagh Down, Armagh, and Derry City, which would be given to the Free State as they had Catholic majorities.